johnny-v/my-api/README.md

 ## Overview
 This API enables the management and retrieval of user/case data from a JSON-based storage system.
 It supports functionalities like searching, sorting, filtering by status, and pagination.

+## Prerequisites
+Before setting up the project, ensure you have the following installed:

+Node.js (at least Node 18 or later)
+NPM (Node Package Manager)

 ## Installation
 ```
 npm install